fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 Pattern matching on the left-hand side of of a `let! ... and! ...` binding is valid, and desugars into the same pattern, but now as part of the lambda corresponding to that binding.

-## Using Monadic and Applicative Styles Simultaneously
+## Using the monadic and applicative styles simultaneously

 Recall that `let! ... and! ... return ...` syntax precludes an additional `let!` anywhere in the CE.
 In the case where your applicative happens also to be a monad, and you want to leverage the benefits of an applicative in some places (e.g. for performance reasons) but also use a `let!` (e.g. for convenience, or to do something a pure applicative doesn't support), you must do so inside a different CE context, e.g.: